A Look At Domestic Violence Against Nigerian Women

 In Nigeria, domestic violence is prevalent in all sectors.
 It can be seen among the educated and the illiterate, the wealthy and the poor, the religious and the traditionalist.
 It cuts across all of Nigeria, due to the strong patriarchal ties.
 While Nigeria is a multicultural society comprised of many different ethnic groups, each with their own traditional value system, what they all have in common is a view of the male as an authority figure who deserves automatic “respect” from his wife.
 This includes the expectation that a wife must always submit to her husband.
 Women are often viewed as subordinate, while men are rendered the head of the household.

 Women of all ages, whether single or married, career professional or stay at home wife, are at risk of experiencing domestic violence.
 In many local communities, domestic violence is believed to only happen to women who nag, disobey or disrespect the authority of their husband.
 If the man is abusive, it is attributed to the woman simply not being a “good wife.”
 In settings like these, women often bear their pain and grief in silence–often due to shame or guilt, for the sake and protection of their children, because of lack of family support, or the unfortunate belief that the man will eventually change his ways.
 “African traditions,” conveniently ignore values like basic respect and equal treatment for all humans, which allows for the justification of abuse and violence against women.
 Women are thus disadvantaged in an unabashedly patriarchal society that does little to acknowledge their rights.
+The Denver assault charge attorney can help victims of abuse.

 Domestic violence against Nigerian women extends beyond the country’s borders and occurs in the homes of many Nigerians living overseas.
 In the United States, between 2006 and 2008, a disproportionate number of Nigerian women–majority of them being nurses–had been killed by their partners.
 They were either shot, stabbed or bludgeoned to death.
 In 2011, the National Association of Nigerian Nurses in North America (NANNA) conducted an informal investigation to determine the leading factors that promoted these acts of terror.
 Their findings revealed that for Nigerian women, specifically the nurses in the US, the leading factors for abuse were that they earned more than their partners and worked long hours.
 These factors kept them from what their partners perceived to be their domestic duties and led to suspicions of infidelity.
 Additionally, it exposed the clash between the patriarchy that Nigerian men are accustomed to back in Nigeria and the feminism that acculturated Nigerian woman embodied.
 Women were accused of “losing their identity” and “being corrupted” in the U.S. In Nigeria, the balance of power most of the time is in the man’s hands, so he has less recourse to violence.
 There are currently no enforcement laws against domestic violence in Nigeria.